How to configure a load balancing solution using unions in Index Manager Enterprise.

 A Round Robin solution works such that when a search comes in from a client, it is distributed 50%-50% between the primary and the secondary member index.
-Should one of the index servers fail, the union will distribute searches to only the acitve index and poll to see if the other one comes back on line again and then switch back to 50-50 load balancing when that happens.
+Should one of the index servers fail, the union will distribute searches to only the active index and poll to see if the other one comes back online again and then switch back to 50-50 load balancing when that happens.

 For this scenario to work satisfactorily, it stipulates three Index Manager servers; one for hosting the union and two other ones to host the primary and secondary index.
 Both member servers are configured identically and may for example index document folders on a SAN.